Member Login

 There are many resources available to you on our site.
 To name a few you have the Qure Optimizer resources section, the whitepapers section.
 If you prefer video, you're welcome to watch our video tutorials, or attend an online demo.

 Of course.
 As part of our demo kit you can download and open a pre-generated full Qure Optimizer analysis.
 After you install Qure Optimizer you can open the demo analysis and browse through the results and recommendations.
+We also invite to attend a live online demo, where the capabilities of Qure Optimizer will be demonstrated against a real customer's analysis.

-The installation requirements for each of the products may be found on the requirements tab in the Qure Optimizer and Qure Analyzer pages accordingly.
+The installation requirements for each of the products may be found on the requirements tab in the Qure Optimizer and Qure Profiler pages accordingly.
 Other possible issues may be found on the limitations and known issues section.

 The first resource to help you find a reseller is our partners page.
 If you cannot find a partner in your territory, please contact us and we will do our best to assist.